-If you notice windows 10 won’t boot after update then restore your computer to an earlier time to fix the problem.
+If you notice Windows 10 won’t boot after update then restore your computer to an earlier time to fix the problem.
 System Restore is a utility that allows you to return to a previous Restore Point when your computer was working normally.
 It can remedy boot problems that were caused by a change you made, rather than a hardware failure.

-- Click the Next button and Select the most recent known working restore point that you think will resolve the current problem.
+- Click the Next button and Select the most recent known working to restore point that you think will resolve the current problem.

 - Click the Scan for affected programs button to determine the apps that will be affected after the restore point was created. then click the Close button.

 - Now Click the Next button and Finish button.